- ICH GCP

 Time Frame: First dose of duvelisib until death, time of progression, or start of new therapy, whichever occurs first, assessed up to 12 months after discontinuation of duvelisib

-Estimated distribution of the PFS will be plotted using Kaplan Meier curves and reported with median PFS and 95% confidence intervals if available.
+Estimated distribution of the PFS was plotted using Kaplan Meier curves and reported with median PFS and 95% confidence intervals.

 First dose of duvelisib until death, time of progression, or start of new therapy, whichever occurs first, assessed up to 12 months after discontinuation of duvelisib